Kotambail-Hegde/Masquerade-Emulator/README.md

 _**Known Major Issues**_
 * GBA still doesn't support audio output (only GB/GBC based APU is implemented)
-* GBA not so often exibits few minor graphical glitches.
-Suspected to be related to some startup/initialization not happening as expected.
 * GB/GBC still fails blargg's waveram read/write test for DMG
 * GB/GBC audio is still has some undesired contents. "_Sync to Audio Playback Rate_" is expected to help in resolving these issue
 * GB/GBC still doesn't support LIJI32's full motion videos other than the glitchy version of mezase.gbc